Hishore/ds-interview-prep/index.md

 This will cover data science interview questions from "120 Data Science interview questions", and "Data_Science_Product_Questions", and real interview questions from various companies.

-### Q1 (Given a Dataset) Analyze this dataset and give me a model that can predict this response variable.
+### Q1 [Predictive Modeling] (Given a Dataset) Analyze this dataset and give me a model that can predict this response variable.

 - Problem Determination -> Exploratory Analysis -> Data Cleaning -> Feature Engineering -> Modeling -> Evaluation
 - Determine if the problem is classification or regression